reymond-group/RAscore/model_building/README.md

 `python optimiser_dnn.py --config <path-to-config-file>`

 ### Building
-Once optimisation is complete a .csv file containing the optimisation trials and a .json containing the best parameters and best values found will be present in the output folder specified in the config file.\
+Once optimisation is complete a .csv file containing the optimisation trials and a .json containing the best parameters and best values found will be present in the output folder specified in the config file.

-*Note: Building the model uses the test set specified and has not been seen previously during optimisationt*\
+*Note: Building the model uses the test set specified and has not been seen previously during optimisation*

 To optimise and find favourable hyperparameters call:\
 `python optimiser.py --config <path-to-config-file> --best_params <path-to-best-parameter-file>`